Welcome to Starter Costa Rica!

 Travelers are responsible for international airfare to and from Costa Rica

-Transportation to optional salsa & yoga not included
+Transportation and optional activities are not included

 Get to know our community on our most affordable experience!